Despite risks, Trump says he’s taking hydroxychloroquine | WTOP

 WASHINGTON (AP) — President Donald Trump said he is taking a malaria drug to protect against the coronavirus, despite warnings from his own government that it should only be administered for COVID-19 in a hospital or research setting due to potentially fatal side effects.

+Trump has accused WHO of giving “bad advice, terrible advice” and favoring China.
+In the letter to WHO Director-General Tedros Adhanom Ghebreyesus, Trump said “the only way forward” is if WHO “can actually demonstrate independence from China.”
+Before releasing the letter Trump had said he was considering cutting U.S. funding by more than 90 percent.

+WHO announced Monday that it would launch an independent probe into how it managed the international response to the coronavirus, as most of its member states have requested.
+It did not commit to investigating the origins of the virus, another point of contention between Trump and China.

-Trump said his doctor did not recommend the drug to him, but he requested it from the White House physician.
+At the White House, Trump said his doctor did not recommend hydroxychloroquine to him, but that he requested it from the White House physician.

 “I started taking it, because I think it’s good,” Trump said.
 “I’ve heard a lot of good stories.”